peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-13 Heist Two Electric Boogaloo.md

 	- He laughs as it doesn't do much damage and says that he thought that the chosen of the eye would do better and asks what she would even do with the four items
 		- Oz responds, "What you want.
 I will become a god."
 - Hymn hurls the Priest through hell
-- As Oz she looks upon the giant hand, she feels her eye start burning
+- As Oz looks upon the giant hand, she feels her eye start burning
 	- She then cuts off her hand, pushes the stump against the giant hand, and feels her eye burning almost impossibly hot
 - Session ends as the Priest returns with their flesh burnt and looking incredibly fucked up, shoots Eldritch Blasts at Hymn, then hurls the gravely injured tiefling through hell